BlueNightHawk/hl-newlight-archived/README.md

 I will add some random features in this repo.

 So far i have added:

 Xash shadows in client

+New viewbob

+Weapon sway

+Jumping animations

+Valve map intro ( can be disabled using -novid launch parameter )

+Weapon retracting near walls

 Half Life 1 SDK LICENSE
 ======================